qlu-lab/SUPERGNOVA/README.md

 # SUPERGNOVA

 SUPERGNOVA (SUPER GeNetic cOVariance Analyzer) is a statistical framework to perform local genetic covariance analysis.
 SUPERGNOVA only needs GWAS summary data and a reference panel as input data.
-The preprint is available at [biorxiv] (https://www.biorxiv.org/content/10.1101/2020.05.08.084475v1).
+The preprint is available at [biorxiv](https://www.biorxiv.org/content/10.1101/2020.05.08.084475v1).

 ## Requirements